 Calculating the marketing ROI is not an easy task, but it still is a necessity.
 Thus all those companies who are serious about their business prefer to calculate the marketing ROI.
 The reason why calculating marketing ROI is so important is that it is quite helpful in justifying marketing investments.

-How to Calculation of Marketing ROI?
+How to Measure Marketing ROI

 The calculation of the marketing ROI totally varies from one company to another.
-An organization to free to choose from the components to calculate their marketing ROI.
+An organization to free to choose from the components to calculate its marketing ROI.
 Now while calculating these two primary methods are used.

 The first one of them is ‘the cost to do something’ and the second one is the ‘outcomes that are generated as a result.’
-Here one thing that should be kept in mind is that it is usually measured in terms of the profit, but here it the revenue has been used.
+Here one thing that should be kept in mind is that it is usually measured in terms of profit, but here the revenue has been used.

-The formula that is used for calculating the marketing ROI is –
+The formula for Marketing ROI Calculation –

 Marketing ROI (%) = [(Revenue return – Marketing spend) / Marketing spend] * 100.

-An example of how to calculate the marketing ROI?
+An example of how to calculate the marketing ROI

 Now the formula that is used for the calculation of the marketing ROI is given as-